 A Common Mistake is classifying an individual as an independent contractor vs. employee.

-Failure to satisfy each of the three elements will result in an individual being classified as an employee for purposes of the requirements of California wage orders.
+Failure to satisfy each of the three elements will result in an individual being classified as an employee.

 The IRS is the federal taxing authority that determines whether an employment relationship exists between a worker and employer that requires payment of federal employment taxes, including Social Security taxes, payment under the Federal Unemployment Tax Act and withholding of worker-owed employment taxes.

 Misclassification of bona fide employees as independent contractors may result in the federal government collecting significant financial penalties from employers and the IRS aggressively auditing companies to expose abuses.
 It is estimated that as much as $1.5 billion in income, Social Security withholdings and unemployment tax revenue is lost annually due to misclassification of as many as 3.5 million workers as independent contractors.
 Companies judged by the IRS to have misclassified employees as independent contractors face not only large government fines but also payment of employment taxes.